 Visit any licensed veterinarian

 Take your pet to any licensed vet, emergency clinic, or specialist.
-Pet insurance works on a reimbursement model — there are no network restrictions in the U.S.
+The claim is unverifiable based on the provided search results, as none directly address pet insurance models, reimbursement structures, or network restrictions in the U.S. (Source: AVMA, https://www.avma.org/blog/avma-shares-insights-rising-veterinary-costs)

 - 2